 He was previously Chair of the UK Advisory Council on the Misuse of Drugs.

 MBBS, B.SC, MRC PSYCH

-William A. Richards (Bill), a psychologist in the Center for Psychedelic and Consciousness Research at the Johns Hopkins School of Medicine, has been implementing research studies with psilocybin since 1999.
+William A. Richards (Bill) is the Director of Therapy at Sunstone Therapies and a psychologist in the Center for Psychedelic and Consciousness Research at the Johns Hopkins School of Medicine.
+He has been implementing research studies with psilocybin since 1999.
 His graduate degrees include M.Div.
 (Yale) , S.T.M.
 (Andover-Newton) and Ph.D.
 (Catholic University).
 He also studied with Abraham Maslow at Brandeis University and with Hanscarl Leuner at Georg-August University in Göttingen, Germany, where his involvement with psilocybin research originated in 1963.
 From 1967 to 1977, he implemented projects of psychotherapy research with LSD, DPT, MDA and psilocybin at the Maryland Psychiatric Research Center, including protocols designed to investigate the promise of psychedelics in the treatment of alcoholism, depression, narcotic addiction and the psychological distress associated with terminal cancer, and also their use in the training of religious and mental-health professionals.
 His book, Sacred Knowledge: Psychedelics and Religious Experiences has been released by Columbia University Press.